bridgetownrb/bridgetown/bridgetown-website/src/_docs/testing.md

 yarn cy:test
 ```

-And our site will be tested with Cypress.
+And our site will now be tested with Cypress.

 So go ahead and run that
-command and you will prepopulate the `cypress` directories where you
+command and you will prepopulate the `cypress/` directory where you
 will add future tests.

 ### Adding Tests